BrambleBeard/app/README.md

 ### Install
     $ vagrant ssh
-    $ cd /vagrant/
-    $ bower install
     $ cd /vagrant/project
     $ composer install

 ### Configure the database and environment
 A blank database has been created named `bramblebeard`.
-To configure the application to use this database, perform the following:
+To configure the application to use this database, you must edit the `/vagrant/project/.env` file and set the following values:

-    $ cp /vagrant/project/.env.example /vagrant/project/.env
-    $ vi /vagrant/project/.env

-Set the following values:

     DB_DATABASE=bramblebeard
     DB_USERNAME=root